siran/writing/books/A New Arithmetic/A New Arithmetic - 002a Pythagorean Addition and Angles.md

 $$

 The difference is orientation convention.
-The content is the same: the square-value depends on the relation between the inner values.
+The content is the same: the square-value depends on the relation between the inner states.

 ## Angle Addition